embedded-office/canopen-stack/docs/docs/usecase/dictionary.md

 ### String Objects

 The CANopen stack provides a system object type for managing strings.
-The strings are assumed to be read only data.
+The strings are assumed to be read-only data.
 The recommended way to allocate this string memory is shown in the following example:

 ```c
   const uint8_t DemoString[] = "Hello World!";    /* string memory */